River Ecosystems & Environmental EthicsCambodia

 This program gives students an understanding of the science behind local issues in water resources, climate change, food production, land use, and biodiversity.
-Through research, SFS faculty and students will play a critical role in capacity-building through education, benchmarking environmental conditions, and monitoring the rapid changes to natural systems within this vibrant region.
+Through coursework and research, SFS faculty and students will play a critical role in capacity-building through education, benchmarking environmental conditions, and monitoring the rapid changes to natural systems within this vibrant region.

-As at our other Centers throughout the world, SFS is a part of the social fabric of the communities in which we are hosted.
+As at our other Centers throughout the world, SFS is a part of the social fabric of the Communities in which we are hosted.
 SFS students get involved in community volunteer projects and social activities such as:

-- Hosting community lectures or demonstrations
+- Hosting community lectures

 - Attending community festivals, pagodas, and traditional Apsara dance performances